Apaq/appkit-site/src/docs/introduction/why-appkit.md

 AppKit takes features such as

 - Content provision (inspired by Android)
-- App Extensions (inspired by iOS)
+- App Extensions (inspired by Mac OS)
 - Sandboxing
 - App bundling